Zumbalamambo/moya/src/object_detection/Readme.md

 ```
 python label_images.py
 ```

-This takes time to start up on the raspberry pi, which means that it should be preloaded when the robot starts.
+## On Raspberry Pi:
+Running label_images.py doesn't do anything until it is triggered by a message on topic /capture_image.
+Publishes the highest matching result to /classify_image, which should be subscribed to by the UI